 Gerald was preceded in death by his wife of 43 years, Carolyn Jean Finnell Schluter, his parents, his sister Audrey Lamaak, brothers-in-law Jack Lamaak and Don Wagner, sister Lorraine Schluter, and niece Elizabeth Wagner.
 He is survived by his only child, daughter Deborah (Jean) Schluter Bauer, son-in-law Keith Bauer, grandson Blake, granddaughter Darcey, sisters Ruth (Wade) Bruggeman and Rita (Bill) Hicks, sisters-in-law Mary (Randy) Gordon and Barb Wagner, nieces and nephews: Daryl (Shelly) Lamaak, Vicki Vanderbilt, Keith (LeAnn) Lamaak, Janet (Gail) Wilwerding, Brian (Sue) Bruggeman, Carol Bruggeman, Bret (Beth) Hicks, and Scott (Julie) Hicks; other extended family members and friends.

-Gerald was a proud Iowa State fan and attended the annual Harriman House Reunion for many years with friends who he has known for over 60 years.
+Gerald was a proud Iowa State alumnus and fan and attended the annual Harriman House Reunion for many years with friends who he has known for over 60 years.
 He also made lifelong friends at ERS such as Chinkook Lee, C.S.
 Kim, and Ron Babula.
 Gerald had over 86 published professional articles.

 10:30 a.m., Monday